The Cruelest BITE Is the Financial BED BUG Bite!

 The lady downstairs has them and now the kid across the hall.

 However, your new tenant moves in and calls you four days later saying he was being bitten by something.

 Now, you have to treat the unit upstairs, downstairs and pretty soon you’ll be getting a call from the unit across the hall where the young girl visited.

 Oh, and did I mention that the whole building uses the laundry which is in the basement under the first-floor apartments?

 You can see how easily this can get out of hand, especially if you don’t have a well-qualified professional guiding you all the way so that you can prevent all of this from happening.

-You can’t cry over spilled milk, but the blatant truth is, if you had a strategy for bed bugs upfront, this would have been avoided.
+The blatant truth is, if you had a strategy for bed bugs upfront, all this can be avoided.

 Bed Bug Education – You’ll Get It Eventually